human-conditions/yodrew.github.io-original/_pages/presale.md

 permalink: /presale/
 ---

 I believe joy is natural.
-Through investigation, I discovered the essential condition nature gives us to reverse the cause of our suffering and restore joy: darkness.
-Using hygiene, the science of health, I developed a model for using darkness to produce reliable miracles.
+Through investigation, I discovered that darkness is the essential condition nature gives us to reverse the cause of our suffering and to restore joy.
+Using hygiene, the science of health, I developed a model⁠ for using darkness to produce reliable miracles.

-The hygienic use of darkness results in:
+_Hygienic darkroom retreating_ results in:

 - relief, rest, and recovery from distress, exhaustion, and illness
 - natural healing from major trauma, the cause of human suffering and problems